rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 # Angels, Demons, and Antichrist

 <!--
-Lord Jesus Christ
-Son of God
+Lord Jesus Christ, Son of God
 Have mercy on me, a sinner

 Protect me from the evil one.
 Enlighten my mind and my heart so that your wisdom may be revealed and articulated, all for your glory.

+Lord Jesus Christ, Son of God
+Have mercy on me, a sinner
 -->

 Despite the nihilism of our modern age, modern people still hold a vague belief in angels and demons.
 Even non-believers flirt with the idea.